jagadeesanv0611/Clinical_Trial_Disease_Category_Classification/README.md

 - The dataset size is large.
 So, downloadable link is given.
 [Download the dataset from Kaggle](https://www.kaggle.com/datasets/yourusername/clinical-trial-disease-category-classification)

-The raw dataset (clinical_trials_raw_patient2trial_conditions.csv) contains 60,337 records and 16 columns, sourced from clinical trial registrations.
+- The raw dataset (clinical_trials_raw_patient2trial_conditions.csv) contains 60,337 records and 16 columns, sourced from clinical trial registrations.
 The two columns central to this project are:
-●	brief_summary — free-text description of each trial (model input, X) ●	source_condition_query — the disease category label (target, y), with 8 unique values
+- brief_summary — free-text description of each trial (model input, X)
+- source_condition_query — the disease category label (target, y), with 8 unique values

-**Disease Category	**                                       **Trial Count**
+- Disease category and its Trial count:
-1. Breast Cancer	                                           16,265
+1. Breast Cancer -  16,265
-2. Type 2 Diabetes	                                         11,398
+2. Type 2 Diabetes - 11,398
-3. COVID-19	                                               10,103
+3. COVID-19 - 10,103
-4. Anxiety              	                                   9,260
+4. Anxiety - 9,260
-5. Chronic Obstructive Pulmonary Disease	                   6,142
+5. Chronic Obstructive Pulmonary Disease - 6,142
-6. Rheumatoid Arthritis	                                   3,618
+6. Rheumatoid Arthritis - 3,618
-7. Glaucoma	                                               2,150
+7. Glaucoma - 2,150
-8. Sickle Cell Anemia	                                     1,136
+8. Sickle Cell Anemia - 1,136